ygemici/osz/docs/fs.md

  (drive):(directory)/(filename);(version)#(offset)
 ```

 Drive specifies the media where the filesystem is stored.
-If not given, `root:` will be substituted, which points to the
+It's optional, and fallbacks to the root filesystem.
-initrd located in memory.
-Drives will be translated to `/dev/(drive)/`.
+Drives will be translated to `/dev/(drive)/` where automount will take care of the rest.
+It is useful for removable media,
+like `dvd0:`.

 Directory part is a list of directories, separated by '/'.